makavendano/makavendano/README.md

 ### Hi there 👋

-I am currently teaching myself to be a comprehensive data analyst/data scientist.
+I am currently a student at Western Governors University pursuing a Masters in Data Analytics.
 I have been pushing myself to complete personal projects in order to improve my portfolio and break into the tech field.
 My 7 years of experience at FedEx Ground has pushed me to develop leadership skills, business knowledge, and learn how to use an analytical mindset.

+- 🎒 I'm currently getting my Masters in Data Analytics
 - 🔭 I’m currently working on data projects to upgrade my portfolio
 - 🌱 I’m currently learning python and tableau
 - 🤝 I'm open to collaborate on anything data related